 Fire protection technology

-CO₂ and powder extinguishers are suitable for electrical fires.
-However, CO₂ should only be used with caution in small spaces, as high concentrations can displace breathable air.
+CO₂ and ABC powder extinguishers are suitable for electrical fires.
+CO₂ should be used with caution in small spaces, as it displaces oxygen.

-For larger loading areas, a fire alarm system that reacts to smoke or heat buildup is recommended.
-Automatic extinguishing systems can ensure rapid fire extinguishing and minimize damage.
+For larger loading zones, automatic fire alarm systems according to DIN 14675 are mandatory.
+Linear heat detection lines (LWZ) or multiple sensor detectors (smoke + heat) with redundant alarm are recommended.
+Automatic water mist or gas extinguishing systems can ensure rapid fire extinguishing and minimize subsequent damage.

 Organization and instruction

 Loading areas must be clearly marked and accessible only to authorized personnel.
-A tidy environment reduces fire hazards and ensures safe escape routes.
+A tidy environment reduces fire loads and ensures safe escape and rescue routes.

 Training and operating instructions